facebook/docusaurus/website/docs/presets.md

 npm install --save docusaurus-preset-name
 ```

-Then you add it in your site's `docusaurus.config.js`'s `presets` option:
+Then, add it in your site's `docusaurus.config.js`'s `presets` option:

 ```jsx
 // docusaurus.config.js